pousse-cafe/pousse-cafe.github.io/documentation.md

 - Update
 - Deletion

-An Aggregate Root may react to those operations by updating its attributes or emitting Domain Events.
+An Aggregate Root may react to those operations by updating its attributes and/or issuing Domain Events.
 In order to do so, the following methods may be overridden:

 - `onAdd`